SoySalwa/collei-discord-bot-js/README.md

 # collei-discord-bot

-# Bot Private in Colleigas De Tabibito.
+# Private bot in Colleigas of Tabibito.